-Dr. Durbin is not taking any summer students in 2019.
+Dr. Durbin is not taking any summer students.

 Her policy focused research examines equity in use of mental health services with a focus on marginalized groups, such as newcomers, individuals with mental illness and/or developmental disabilities, persons with limited income, individuals with HIV, and, individuals with limited English proficiency.
 Dr. Durbin has expertise working both with mature population-based administrative datasets and newer community datasets.
 Her post-doctoral work at Centre for Addiction and Mental Health focused on individuals with developmental disabilities, mental health disorders and HIV.
 Her other recent work at Canadian Mental Health Association in Toronto focused on use of community mental health programs, particularly supportive housing.
 Engaging with decision makers, managers and providers of community programs, and people with lived experience with mental illness to enhance the relevance and use of her work is a priority.
 Dr. Durbin was awarded a Canadian Institutes of Health Research Fellowship and a University of Toronto Department of Psychiatry Most Accomplished Fellow Award.

 1. Durbin, A., Brown, H.K., Bansal, S., Antoniou, T., Jung, J., Lunsky, T. How HIV affects health and service use for adults with intellectual developmental disabilities.
 Journal of Intellectual Disability Research.
 Accepted, March 2016.

 2. Lunsky, Y., Durbin, A., Brown, H.K., Bansal, S., Heitfetz, M., Antoniou, T. Health profiles and associated service use among adults with HIV and intellectual and developmental disabilities.
 AIDS.
 2017 Mar 13;31(5):697-705